Active ingredient

 Always take this medicine exactly as your doctor or pharmacist has told you.
 Check with your doctor or pharmacist if you are not sure.

-Your doctor will change the dose and time between doses of PALEXIA according to your pain level and your needs.
-Generally, the lowest pain-relieving dose should be taken.
+Your doctor will adjust the dosage according to the intensity of your pain and your individual pain sensitivity.
+In general the lowest pain-relieving dose should be taken.

 Adults

-The usual dose is 1 tablet every 4 to 6 hours.
+The usual starting dose is 50 mg every 4 to 6 hours.

 Total daily doses greater than 700 mg tapentadol on the first day of treatment and daily doses greater than 600 mg tapentadol on the following days of treatment are not recommended.